P-p-H-d/mlib/README.md

 * BUFFER\_DEFERRED\_POP : do not consider the object to be fully popped from the buffer by calling the pop method until the call to pop\_deferred ; this enables to handle object that are in-progress of being consumed by the thread.

 This container is designed to be used for synchronization inter-threads of data (and the buffer variable should be a global shared one).
-A function taggued "thread safe" is thread safe only if the container has been generated with the THREAD_SAFE option.
+A function tagged "thread safe" is thread safe only if the container has been generated with the THREAD_SAFE option.

 The oplist shall have at least the following operators (INIT\_SET, SET and CLEAR),